bluurryy/cargo-insert-docs/docs/config.md

 You can configure `cargo-insert-docs` using [the cli](cli.md) and by adding fields to the `[package.metadata.insert-docs]` or `[workspace.metadata.insert-docs]` table in the `Cargo.toml`.

 Many values can be set in multiple sources.
-In that case string list values get combined and all other values get replaced with the following precedence in decreasing order:
+In that case values get replaced with the following precedence in decreasing order:
 - Command line arguments
 - `[package.metadata.insert-docs]`
 - `[workspace.metadata.insert-docs]`